 IRS CODE - the current United States Internal Revenue Code.

-SE - the Tenness not for-profit corporation to which these Bylaws pertain
+SE the Tennessee not for-profit corporation to which these Bylaws pertain

 LOCAL SWIMMING COMMITTEE / LSC - SE as defined by the USA Swimming Corporate Bylaws.

 MEMBER - a Group Member (being either a Club Member or an Organizational Member) or an Individual Member, each as defined by the USA Swimming Corporate Bylaws.